The best yoga classes in central London

 20 Median Rd, E5 0PL.
 Hackney Central Overground.

 Disclaimer!!
 Bring shower things, you will need them (you can rent towels)!
-Hotpod Yoga, based across three sites in Notting Hill and Hackney, as well as this Brixton branch, is relaxing as well as challenging – the latter, however, is mostly because you are in a giant inflatable pod filled with 37-degree air, whilst also trying to perfect your chair pose!
+Hotpod Yoga, based across five sites in Belgravia, Dulwich, Hackney and Notting Hill, as well as this Brixton branch, is relaxing as well as challenging – the latter, however, is mostly because you are in a giant inflatable pod filled with 37-degree air, whilst also trying to perfect your chair pose!
 Facilities are simple, but do the job well – there’s a bowl of hair-ties in case you forget, as well as water and snacks for you to buy.
 The instructors are very encouraging, but don’t pressure you to do anything you feel you can’t.
 If you can’t take the heat that’s also fine, and you’re welcome to sit out and cool down as often as you like.

 Perfect for… yogis that like to feel the heat